OfficialLofe/WestMidlands/content/issues/2020-04-04-map-corruption.md

   - Game
 severity: down
 ---
-**Monitoring** - A fix has been implemented and we are monitoring for results.
+**Monitoring** - A fix has been implemented and we are monitoring for results.\
+\
+**Identified** - We have identified the problem and are working to fix this issue as soon as possible.

 **Investigating** - We are investigating a potential issue that might affect the uptime of one our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.